What is a Marketing Development Representative (MDR)?

-What's the difference between an MDR and a BDM?
+What’s the difference between an MDR and an AE?

 Between the roles, there are some essential transferable skills.
 As an MDR, for example, you ask a lot of questions about your prospects’ processes; the goal is to understand whether they’re a good-fit customer.

-This is also an essential communication skill for business development representatives, who go even deeper into discovery to qualify sales leads further and eventually close the deal.
+This is also an essential communication skill for AEs, who go even deeper into discovery to qualify sales leads further and eventually close the deal.

-The two roles also require different skill sets.
+Marketing development reps require different skill sets from sales development reps.
 Because MDRs have to focus on inbound and content leads, they have less time than SDRs.

-This means they have to be highly organized to perform the role successfully.
+This means they have to be highly organised to perform the role successfully.

-"At Cognism, SDRs are promoted to MDRs before becoming BDMs.
-Interestingly, this is the reverse of most companies' processes, where the most junior employees work as MDRs."
+“At Cognism, SDRs are promoted to MDRs before becoming AEs.
+Interestingly, this is the reverse of most companies’ processes, where the most junior employees work as MDRs.”

-There are two key reasons for switching this up:
+There are two reasons why Cognism operates in this way:

-- The value of inbound leads and MDR marketing can be driven home across the whole organization.
+- The value of inbound leads and MDR marketing can be driven home across the whole organisation.

-"As every new BDM has been through the hybrid position, they better understand the SaaS marketing engine.
-This brings the revenue team closer together, breaking down barriers between sales and marketing."
+“As every new AE has been an MDR, they better understand the B2B marketing engine.
+This brings the revenue team closer together, breaking down barriers between sales and marketing.”

-💡 Want to hire more enterprise market development representatives but not sure how to start?
-Read this article on how to hire MDRs (by people who've done it).
+Want to hire more enterprise marketing development representatives but not sure how to start?
+Read this article on how to hire MDRs (by people who’ve done it).